-The Chelsea forward turned home Thomas Muller's cross before the Arsenal playmaker fired home.
-Djabou scored a consolation in the dying seconds.Germany secured a place in the quarterfinals of the World Cup after Andre Schurrle and Mesut Ozil struck in extra time to seal a win 2-1 over Algeria on Monday.
+The Chelsea forward turned home Thomas Muller's cross before the Arsenal playmaker fired in just before Abdelmoumene Djabou scored a consolation in the dying seconds

-Ozil added a second late on to wrap up victory for Joachim Low's side, before Algeria, which performed admirably throughout, gained a consolation through Abdelmoumene Djabou.
+Ozil added a second late on to wrap up victory for Joachim Low's side, before Algeria, who performed admirably throughout, gained a consolation through Abdelmoumene Djabou.

-The result meant Algeria was unable to exact revenge for the "Disgrace of Gijon", when West Germany and Austria played out a mutually beneficial 1-0 scoreline that saw both sides through from the group at the expense of Algeria in the 1982 World Cup in Spain.
+The result meant Algeria were unable to exact revenge for the "Disgrace of Gijon", when West Germany and Austria played out a mutually beneficial 1-0 scoreline that saw both sides through from the group at the expense of Algeria in the 1982 finals in Spain.

 With many pointing to that infamous match as motivation for Vahid Halilhodzic's men in the build-up, Algeria flew out of the blocks in the opening 20 minutes, cutting through the German backline on a number of occasions and seeing an Islam Slimani goal disallowed for offside.

-The African nation - making its first appearance in the second round - continued to impress, but Germany, which will now face France at the Maracana on Friday, finished the stronger and remains on course to reach the semifinals of a fourth successive World Cup.
+The African nation - making their first appearance in the second round - continued to impress, but Germany, who will now face France at the Maracana on Friday, finished the stronger and remain on course to reach the semi-finals of a fourth successive World Cup.